robsimmons/dusa/README.md

     parent "Bran" "Eddard".

 ...then Dusa will report that there are no solutions.
 By trying to derive both `sibling "Arya" is "Sansa"` and `sibling "Arya" is "Bran"`, the database failed an integrity constraint.

-The right solution here is to make the `sibling` relationship a relation, not a function.
+The takeway here is that we made a mistake: the `sibling` relationship should be a relation, not a function.

 Integrity constraints can also be added with the `#forbid` and `#demand` directives.
 If we want to insist that no two characters have the same weapon, we can write.